koalaroo7/Initial_Results/README.md

 Initial Results of Melbourne Housing Data

-The md file is the file with the initial results including plots, etc.
+The zzhouse.md file is the file with the initial results including plots, etc.